McLaughlin Motor Car Company: McLaughlin Carriage Company

-Automobile Manufacturing
+Automobile manufacturing

-McLaughlin-Buick

-Around 1905, Robert's son, Colonel "Sam" McLaughlin, became interested in manufacturing automobiles and traveled to Jackson, Michigan to purchase a Jackson vehicle.
-While in Jackson, Sam bumped into Billy Durant who was manufacturing in that city.
-Sam and Billy had become acquainted as both been affiliated with the carriage manufacturing business.
-Durant offered to make a deal.
-McLaughlin purchased a Buick from a dealer in Toronto to better understand the product.
+Around 1905, Robert's son Sam became interested in manufacturing automobiles and traveled to Jackson, Michigan, to purchase a Jackson automobile.
+While in Jackson, Sam bumped into Billy Durant, who was manufacturing in that city.
+Sam and Billy had become acquainted, as both were affiliated with the carriage manufacturing business.
+Durant offered to make a deal, and McLaughlin purchased a Buick from a dealer in Toronto to better understand the product.
 Before he was halfway to Oshawa (approximately a 30-mile drive), McLaughlin knew he preferred the design of the Buick to the Jackson automobile.
 However, he and Durant were unable to reach a deal to combine manufacturing operations.

-Instead, McLaughlin decided to form his enterprise.
-In 1907 The McLaughlin Motor Car Company Limited was formed.
+Instead, McLaughlin decided to form his own enterprise.
+In 1907, the McLaughlin Motor Car Company Limited was formed.
 An American engineer by the name of Arthur Milbrath was hired away from A.O.
 Smith to design the McLaughlin Model A automobile.
 "We brought him [Milbrath] to Oshawa," Sam later recounted, "and installed him in one of our buildings, on the west side of Mary Street, which had been set aside as the automobile shop.
 We equipped it with automatic lathes and other machine tools, planers, and shapers - dozens of machines.
 From a Cleveland firm, we ordered cylinders, pistons, and crankshafts to our specifications, and engine castings to be worked in our own shop.
 The car was to be more powerful than the Buick."
 Shortly after that, operations came to a stand-still when Milbrath fell ill with pleurisy and the vehicle could not be completed.
-It has been suggested that Milbraith's ailment was actually a case of "diplomatic flu" which gave the McLaughlins an excuse to partner up with Durant and build Buicks.
+It has been suggested that Milbraith's ailment was actually a case of "diplomatic flu", which gave the McLaughlins an excuse to partner with Durant and build Buicks.
 Milbrath later founded the Wisconsin Motor Manufacturing Company.